4 Ways to be a Basketball Leader ft. LeBron James

 Leadership is a very lonely place.
 No matter how big your team is, sometimes it's just you.
 This means you sometimes need to look inside yourself for motivation and inspiration, or you can find personal inspiration from someone who has been there, done that...and most important of all, do it well.

 If we take a look at great teams, it was always a group.
-Yes, there was Jordan, Kobe, Duncan, James, Steph, who was considered the best, but if you take a look the players around them, you will notice that there are many Hall of Fame level players around them.
-Pippen, Shaq, Wade, Bosh, Durant, Green, Klay, they are all on the same basketball level as the ones in the first Tier and they all had great success on their own.
+Yes, there was Jordan, Kobe, Duncan, James, and Steph, who was considered the best, but if you take a look at the players around them, you will notice that there are many Hall of Fame-level players around them.
+Pippen, Shaq, Wade, Bosh, Durant, Green, and Klay, they are all on the same basketball level as the ones in the first Tier and they all had great success on their own.

 You cannot go to leadership all alone.
 Great teams prevail when they grow and evolve together when they support each other when they go on the court as a unit.